holochain/holochain/CONTRIBUTING.md

 3. Add your test wasm's crate name to the `[workspace]` section of `crates/test_utils/wasm/wasm_workspace/Cargo.toml`.
 4. Build your test wasm (and all others) with `cargo build --features 'build_wasms' --manifest-path=crates/holochain/Cargo.toml`.

 To write a test using your test wasm, you can use `sweettest::SweetDnaFile::unique_from_test_wasms(vec![TestWasm::YourWasm])` to set up your DNA.
-See existing tests which use this function to inspiration.
+See existing tests which use this function for inspiration.
 [Here is a simple example](https://github.com/holochain/holochain/blob/1a9d85d79a900ad153843a851797f8d46d6ec0e1/crates/holochain/tests/agent_scaling/mod.rs#L101-L134) to follow for guidance.

 ## Compiler warnings